 For example, a two-year old boy is bitten on the leg by a big dog while at the park.
 He records this in his reactive mind, along with all the perceptions at the time.
 He records the hot day, the pain of the bite, the grogginess from the shock of the pain, the sounds of children playing in the playground and the smell of hamburgers being grilled.
 He also records his mother shouting at him “you stupid boy, you should never go near dogs!”

-Later, when he is about seven, he goes to the park and encounters similar circumstances.
+Later, when he is older, he goes to the park and encounters similar circumstances.
 It’s a hot day, people are barbequing hamburgers and kids are playing in the playground.
 A big dog is running around nearby.
 The circumstances are similar to the incident recorded in his reactive mind, and the content of this recording activates.
 As a result, the boy feels a bit groggy; he feels scared of the dog; his leg hurts a bit, and he feels stupid.

-From then on, this incident is easily reactivated from anything similar and its content is forced on him.
+From then on, this incident is easily reactivated and its content is forced on him.
 The boy starts a pattern of feeling stupid and starts to fail at school.
 He often suffers from unaccountable pains in his legs, and he has an irrational fear of big dogs.
 As time goes on, this pattern only exacerbates as more and more “similar” things trigger the reactive mind recording.
 As an older man, he might be more prone to develop arthritis in his leg where the dog bite occurred, or he might develop a fear of more and more dogs until all dogs are frightening to him.